 Take advantage of the 12 Days of Christmas campaign to offer people who come into your restaurant unique deals and gift cards.
 From discounts on specific dishes to free drinks or desserts if they order the full Christmas menu, your Christmas restaurant promotion ideas won’t go unappreciated.

-9. Be the go-to restaurant for Christmas parties & events
+9. Be the go-to restaurant for safe Christmas parties & events

 Karaoke Christmas bash